The EU is plagued with divisions. Covid-19 vaccines are a golden chance to redeem the European project - KESQ

 The first rollout will then begin on December 27, according to European Commission President Ursula von der Leyen.

-The agreement also includes up to 400 million doses of the UK-Swiss Oxford/AstraZeneca offering, whose first batch of clinical trial data is being reviewed by the EMA as part of a rolling review.
+The agreement also includes up to 400 million doses of the British-Swedish Oxford/AstraZeneca offering, whose first batch of clinical trial data is being reviewed by the EMA as part of a rolling review.

 Last week, following mixed results from its clinical trials, AstraZeneca announced it would also begin a joint clinical trial with the makers of the Russian Sputnik V vaccine, to find out if a combination of the two vaccines could offer improved protection from the virus.

-Note: Correction: A previous version of this story misstated Luxembourg’s status in the European Union.
-It is an EU member country.
-The story has also been updated to reflect that AstraZeneca is a British-Swedish company.